India gang-rape trial starts with testimony from victim's friend

 The woman died of internal injuries in a Singapore hospital two weeks later.

-At one stage, the friend, defense lawyers and some policemen moved from the courtroom to a courtyard where the bus on which police say the attack took place was parked.
+At one stage, the friend, defence lawyers and some policemen moved from the courtroom to a courtyard where the bus on which police say the attack took place was parked.

 Journalists saw some of them board the vehicle, which was white with tinted windows and orange curtains.
 Above the windshield was painted "Praise the Goddess" in Hindi.